UUFA News

 The Finance Committee (Lyndall Tunnell, Iva King, Jane Mayer, Barbara Schell, Vivian Sellers, and Rev. Pippin)

-Athens Pride & Queer Collective
+November Athens Pride and Queer Collective *

-Help with Food Insecurity through June CANtributions
+Help with Food Insecurity through August CANtributions

 Please continue to bring non-perishable food items to Fellowship Hall’s wicker baskets.
-While all CANtributions are appreciated, in June the Athens Area Emergency Food Bank is especially in need of cold breakfast cereals as well as dry pasta (spaghetti is the favorite) and saltine crackers.
+While all CANtributions are appreciated, in August the Athens Area Emergency Food Bank is especially in need of more pork ‘n beans, plain white rice (preferably in 1 pound bags) and tomato sauces (not spaghetti sauce as that has its own category, but tomato sauces, tomato paste, manwich sauce, etc).
 To give by credit card, visit uuathensga.org/give and look for “Charitable Giving.”
-To give by check, make the check out to UUFA and put “CANtributions 1-8016” in the memo line.
+To give by check, make the check to UUFA and put “CANtributions 1-8016” in the memo line.
 To learn more, contact justice@uuathensga.org.
 If you are experiencing food insecurity or know someone in our UUFA community who is, please contact Rev. Pippin (revpippin@uuathensga.org).

 UUFA Justice Partner Highlights